1. Home

-Even though the application process may be a couple years away, you can start law school prep as an undergraduate.
+Even though the application process might be a couple of years away, you can start law school prep as an undergraduate.
+Starting in your first semester of Freshman year, there are things you can do to prepare for law school.
 What follows is a general timeline to follow throughout your undergraduate years to make sure you're preparing for law school in the best possible way.

 Freshman and Sophomore Years